 - Let sit 15-30 minutes OR you can wrap in plastic wrap and let sit in the refrigerator overnight.

-- Line a baking sheet with foil and then set a wire rack on top; set aside.
+- Line a baking sheet with aluminum foil and then set a wire rack on top; set aside.

 - Place in the oven, middle rack, and let cook 7-8 hours or until the internal temperature reaches 190-200 degrees F (the closer you get to 200 degrees F. the more “fall-apart” it will be – you can go up to about 205 degrees).

-- Remove and let rest 10 minutes.
+- Remove from the oven and let rest for at least 10 minutes.

 - Shred and serve.